 eljko Ivanek's career began as a New York stage actor.
 He had his Broadway debut in 1981 as a hitchhiker in "The Survivor" and his film debut in the movie "Tex" in 1982.
 Since then, he had starring and supporting roles in many plays and movies with occasional…more

-In 2008 Zeljko Ivanek won an Emmy Award for Best Supporting Actor Drama for Damages.
+In 2008, Zeljko won an Emmy Award for Outstanding Supporting Actor in a Drama Series playing Ray Fiske on Damages.

 He refuses to change his name, out of respect for his parents.